 Taroudant stands at the foot of the Western High Atlas Mountains, which reach a maximum elevation at Djebel Aoulim of 3400 metres.
 In the upper valleys are ancient mud brick and pisé villages nestling in high-altitude oases – traditional settlements planted with palm trees, olive groves and even walnut trees in the highest villages.
 The tracts of land in between them provide an ideal habitat for a wealth of native flora.

 We return to our riad for a farewell meal at Dar Al Hossoun.
-This will be followed by a screening of Sarah Amrouni’s film Chasseurs de graines pour jardins fous (Hunting for Seeds for Crazy Gardens).
 (Overnight Taroudant) BLD

 - Airport transfer for those taking the ASA ‘designated’ flight